SJSchmitt/Airbnb-Predictions/README.md

 # Airbnb-Predictions
 ![My Image](Resources/San_Diego_skyline.jpeg)

-# Reason Why
+# Topic/Reasoning
-We chose this topic because the housing market is turbulent and there is a lot of attention on airbnb and how they are priced.

-We are seeking through our linear regression machine learning model to understand how to correlate the price of a listing San Diego to other factors such as neighbourhood, amenities and reviews.
-Our data will be stored in a SQL database using postgres.
+Airbnb is a housing platform used by people around the world, be it home-owners, renters, or customers looking for living accomodations.
+The platform has been in the news a lot recently regarding their pricing and whether or not it is sustainable long-term.
+Airbnb expects hosts to set their own prices, and there are not many (if any) free services that provide accurate pricing for people looking to rent out their place.

+Pricing is important, especially as decline has decreased over the past couple of years due to COVID and other risk factors preventing people from vacationing.
+People looking to put their property on the site need to be carfeful what price they set.
+Too low means not maximising earning potential, and too high means people are less likely to book.

+Our project aims to identify key variables in Airbnb data and use our machine learning model to predict, as accurately as we can, the daily rent price a property should be listed at in San Diego.

 # Team Dynamics
 Our primary communication is in class on Tuesdays and Thursdays and on slack throughout the week.